DipeshDhandha07/MCQ-Quiz-App/README.md

 # MCQ-Quiz-App

-Created using Django framework where teacher can create quiz and student can give any quiz exam created by teacher which includes login and register page as well
+Created using Django framework where teacher can create quiz and student can give any quiz exam created by teacher which includes login and register page as well.

 # Download